ljgago/advent-of-code-zig-starter/README.md

 # Advent of Code Zig Starter

-A tamplate for [Advent of Code](https://adventofcode.com) write in Zig.
+A template for [Advent of Code](https://adventofcode.com) write in Zig.

 - [Day 1](src/day01)
 - [Day 2](src/day02)